 We support the use of nanotechnology to develop innovative drugs and vaccines that address the unmet medical needs of people and animals.

 Nanotechnology involves the use of materials less than 100 nanometers in size (nanomaterials).
-This highly precise technology offers multifaceted applications for commonly used substances that have been reduced in size, as well as novel substances such as carbon nanotubes and other exotic materials.
-Our public policy statement explains our approach to using nanotechnology responsibly.
+This highly precise technology offers multi-faceted applications for commonly used substances that have been reduced in size, as well as novel substances such as carbon nanotubes and other exotic materials.

 The required testing for all of our drugs ensures that nano-based pharmaceuticals are safe and effective for patient use.
 Our health and safety professionals closely monitor developments in the area of nanotechnology and pharmaceuticals.
 Based on the current scientific body of knowledge for nanoparticles, our existing methods of assessing risks and applying controls are appropriate for effectively managing exposures to employees and the environment.
 We do not currently use engineered nanoparticles.